Nanobass/ps2engine/tools/README.md

 # Tools
-- **GsFileType.dll** A paint.net pluging for creating and viewing .gs images
+- **GsFileType.dll** A paint.net plugin for creating and viewing .gs images